 Pacific Professor Helps Battle California Wildfire

-A career firefighter, Buckingham began volunteering with Forest Grove Fire & Rescue when he was a student at Pacific and became full-time in 1996.
+A career firefighter, Buckingham began volunteering with Forest Grove Fire & Rescue when he was a student at Pacific.
+He accepted a full-time position in 1996.

 His day job has informed his other profession, optometry.
-As a faculty member in the College of Optometry, Buckingham teaches students about ocular trauma, leveraging his first-hand knowledge.
+As a faculty member at the College of Optometry, Buckingham teaches students about ocular trauma, leveraging his first-hand knowledge.

-He has also seen first-hand how smoke and irritants from increasing wildfires can affect ocular health in communities.
+He has also seen first-hand how smoke and irritants from the growing number of wildfires can affect ocular health in communities.
 Buckingham explored the issue in a story that appeared in the September 2016 edition of Focus, the magazine of the American Optometric Society.